Do you have a question about my services or related details? This page may have the answer. (If not, please contact me.)

 What if I’d like to pay you to learn witchcraft?

 This is one of the perennial topics in the witchcraft and Pagan community.
-I have decided I prefer a clear line: I don’t accept money for witchcraft training or related topics, but do charge for work relating to my professional librarian skills and training.
+I have decided I prefer a clear line: I don’t charge for witchcraft training or related topics, but do charge for work relating to my professional librarian skills and training.
 So, talking about how to research Pagan topics, I’ll charge for.
 Teaching you how to do ritual directly, I won’t.

 I’m glad to talk about possibilities for witchcraft training if you live near me, or workshops other places if my direct expenses are covered.
 Check out my personal site for group work and training for more information.